rubensantibanezacosta/Common_ionic_Project/README.md

 This is a early simulation of a E-shop.

 ##REQUIREMENTS

-Node.js,
+-Node.js

-Maven,
+-Maven

-Mysql,
+-Mysql

-Java jdk 11.
+-Java jdk 11.

 ##To initialize proyect: